vjreddy2001/Financial-Planning-for-Credit-Unions/README.md

 * [AlpacaDOCS](https://alpaca.markets/docs/)
 ---

-## Instructions
+## Procedure

 ### Part 1 - Personal Finance Planner

-In this section of the challenge, you will create a personal finance planner application.
-To develop the personal finance planner prototype, you should take into account the following assumptions:
+In this tool I have created a personal finance planner application.
+To develop the personal finance planner prototype, the following assumptions are taken into account :

 * The average household income for each member of the credit union is $12,000.

 * Every union member has a savings portfolio composed of cryptocurrencies, stocks and bonds:

-    * Assume the following amount of crypto assets: `1.2` BTC and `5.3` ETH.
+    * Assumed the following amount of crypto assets: `1.2` BTC and `5.3` ETH.

-    * Assume the following amount of shares in stocks and bonds: `50` SPY (stocks) and `200` AGG (bonds).
+    * Assumed the following amount of shares in stocks and bonds: `50` SPY (stocks) and `200` AGG (bonds).

-Use the starter Jupyter notebook to complete the following steps.

-#### Collect Crypto Prices Using the `requests` Library
+#### Collecting Crypto Prices Using the `requests` Library

-1. Create two variables called `my_btc` and `my_eth`.
+1. I created two variables called `my_btc` and `my_eth`.
 Set them equal to `1.2` and `5.3`, respectively.

-2. Use the `requests` library to fetch the current price in Canadian dollars of bitcoin (`BTC`) and ethereum (`ETH`) using the **Alternative Free Crypto API** endpoints provided in the starter notebook.
+2. Useing the `requests` library I fetched the current price in Canadian dollars of bitcoin (`BTC`) and ethereum (`ETH`) using the **Alternative Free Crypto API** for the endpoints.

-3. Parse the API JSON response to select only the crypto prices and store each price in a variable.
+3. Parse the API JSON response to select only the crypto prices and stored each price in a variable.

-    **Hint:** Be aware of the particular identifier for each cryptocurrency in the API JSON response - the bitcoin identifier is `1` whereas ethereum is `1027`.
+    (the identifier for each cryptocurrency in the API JSON response - the bitcoin identifier is `1` and ethereum is `1027`.)

-4. Compute the portfolio value of cryptocurrencies and print the results.
+4. I Computed the portfolio value of cryptocurrencies and printed the results.

-#### Collect Investments Data Using Alpaca: `SPY` (stocks) and `AGG` (bonds)
+#### Collecting Investments Data Using Alpaca: `SPY` (stocks) and `AGG` (bonds)

-**Important:** Remember to create a `.env` file in your working directory to store the values of your Alpaca API key and Alpaca secret key.

-1. Create two variables named `my_agg` and `my_spy` and set them equal to `200` and `50`, respectively.
+1. Created two variables named `my_agg` and `my_spy` and set them equal to `200` and `50`, respectively.

-2. Set the Alpaca API key and secret key variables, then create the Alpaca API object using the `tradeapi.REST` function from the Alpaca SDK.
+2. I set the Alpaca API key and secret key variables, then created the Alpaca API object using the `tradeapi.REST` function from the Alpaca SDK.

-3. Format the current date as ISO format.
-You may change the date set in the starter code to the current date.
+3. Formated the current date as ISO format.

-4. Get the current closing prices for `SPY` and `AGG` using Alpaca's `get_barset()` function.
-Transform the function's response to a Pandas DataFrame and preview the data.
+4. After geting the current closing prices for `SPY` and `AGG` using Alpaca's `get_barset()` function, I transformed the function's response to a Pandas DataFrame and previewed the data.

-5. Pick the `SPY` and `AGG` close prices from the Alpaca's `get_barset()` DataFrame response and store them as Python variables.
-Print the closing values for validation.
-Make sure to add the parameter `limit=1000` to the function call in order to receive back as much data from Alpaca as possible.
+5. I picked the `SPY` and `AGG` close prices from the Alpaca's `get_barset()` DataFrame response and stored them as Python variables.
+Printed the closing values for validation.
+Added the parameter `limit=1000` to the function call in order to receive back as much data from Alpaca as possible.

-6. Compute the value in dollars of the current amount of shares and print the results.
+6. Computed the value in dollars of the current amount of shares and printed the results.

 #### Savings Health Analysis

-In this section, you will assess the financial health of the credit union's members.
+In this task, the financial health of the credit union's members can be assessed.

-1. Create a variable called `monthly_income` and set its value to `12000`.
+1. I created a variable called `monthly_income` and set its value to `12000`.

-2. To analyze savings health, create a DataFrame called `df_savings` with two rows.
-Store the total value in dollars of the crypto assets in the first row and the total value of the shares in the second row.
+2. To analyze savings health, I created a DataFrame called `df_savings` with two rows.
+Stored the total value in dollars of the crypto assets in the first row and the total value of the shares in the second row.

-    **Hint:** The `df_savings` DataFrame should have one column named `amount` and two rows where `crypto` and `shares` are the index values:

     ![df_savings](Images/df_savings.png)

-3. Use the `df_savings` DataFrame to plot a pie chart to visualize the composition of personal savings.
+3. Used the `df_savings` DataFrame to plot a pie chart to visualize the composition of personal savings.

-4. Use `if` conditional statements to validate if the current savings are enough for an emergency fund.
+4. Useing `if` conditional statements I validated, if the current savings are enough for an emergency fund.
 An ideal emergency fund should be equal to three times your monthly income.

     * If total savings are greater than the emergency fund, display a message congratulating the person for having enough money in this fund.